Dog Bite Attorneys In Naperville, Illinois

 Below, we discuss some of the common questions our dog bite attorneys get regarding their potential claims.
 Keep reading to learn more:

-Q: How do I find out if the dog/animal owner has insurance? -or- How do I find out who my neighbor's homeowner's insurance is?
+Q: How do I find out if the dog/animal owner has insurance?
+Or how do I find out who my neighbor’s homeowner’s insurance company is?

-Q: When I make this claim, what happens to my neighbor?
+Q: When I make a dog bite injury claim, what happens to my neighbor?
 Is the claim against my neighbor, their insurance company, or both?

 Q: What can I recover for a dog bite claim?

-A: The law entitles you to be "made whole" for your injuries.
-This includes economic damages like past and future medical bills, lost wages, and household services if you have to hire someone to do things you are not able to do because of your injuries.
-It also included non-economic damages like past and future pain and suffering, disability or loss of a normal life, disfigurement, and mental/emotional distress.
+A: The law entitles you to be “made whole” for your injuries.
+This means you should receive economic damages to cover past and future medical bills, lost wages, and household services if you have to hire someone to do things you are not able to do because of your injuries.